ibrahim997/Javascript/Lesson 1/README.md

   The many functions these scripts perform include: animating page sections, reformatting page layouts, allowing user to drag and drop items within a page, validating user input on forms, redirecting users to other pages, and much more.
 This alternative is known as *client-side* scripting.

+## Javascript in a Nutshell

+A program written in Javascript can access the elements of a web page and the browser window in which it is running.
+It also can perform actiosn on these elements and create new page elements.
+A few examples of Javascript capabilities include:
+.
+Opening a new windows